Should Brands Adopt a Direct to Consumer Model in 2020?

 Instead, the software helps you keep track of and easily make changes to all aspects of your business without having to constantly trawl through spreadsheets.

-Point being that you can spend time on the things that actually matter, like developing your product and growing your product-making business.
+Point being that you can spend time on the things that actually matter, like developing your product and growing your manufacturing business.